boucadair/CATS-framework/draft-ldbc-cats-framework.md

 Note that, depending on design considerations and service requirements, per- service instance computing-related metrics or aggregated per-site computing-related metrics (and a combination thereof) can be used by a C-PS.
 Using aggregated per-site computing-related metrics appears as a privileged option scalability-wise, but relies on CATS-Routers that connect to various service instances to select the proper service instance.

 In {{fig-cats-fw}}, the "underlay infrastructure" indicates an IP/MPLS network that is not necessarily CATS-aware.
-The P-CS-computed CATS routes will be distributed among the overlay CATS-Routers, and will not affect the underlay nodes.
+The P-CS computed CATS routes will be distributed among the overlay CATS-Routers, and will not affect the underlay nodes.
 A CATS implementation may rely upon a control plane or a management plane  to distribute service metrics and network metrics - this document does not define a specific solution.

 ## Deployment Considerations